thoughtspot/thoughtspot.github.io/_practice/reaggregation-scenarios.md

 ###  Alternate Solution

-To return only the number of days that have existing transactions, use the following code in the denominator, insted:
+To return only the number of days that have existing transactions, use the following code in the denominator, instead:

 ```
 sum(days_in_period)